Consumer Video Formats

 By 2008, most movie rental stores had relegated VHS tapes to a small section in the back of the store, and by 2009, VHS tapes were no longer being produced.

 Just as video rental houses had almost completely switched over from VHS recordings to DVDs, in the early 2000s, Blu-ray entered the scene.

 This format, which we'll discuss in more detail later, offers more than five times the storage capacity of traditional DVDs.
 Blu-ray is a high-definition video format that's backwards compatible with CDs and DVDs.

 For historical reasons, if nothing else, we need to complete the VHS story.
 The exploded view of a VHS cassette on the right below shows the two internal reels and the tape path.
 This basic design is used for all cassettes.

 VHS took a step forward in quality when S-VHS (super VHS) was introduced.
 Some news operations started using it as an acquisition format that could be brought back to the production facility and immediately dubbed (copied) to a higher quality format for editing.

 This minimized any subsequent loss in quality due to editing.
 For a discussion of acquisition formats click here.Although the technical quality of VHS improved significantly after its introduction, when it came to professional applications the quality still left a lot to be desired -- especially if significant editing and video effects were needed.

 Like all of the videotape formats, VHS tapes had a record lockout provision.
 Once you broke off the small plastic tab shown here, machines would no longer record on the tape.
 This made it possible to keep important material from being accidentally erased.

-A Review of Consumer Tape Formats
+Consumer Tape Formats

 When Betamax (not to be confused with Betacam, to be discussed in the next module) didn't survive, 8mm video was introduced.